seeu-inspace/easyg/mobile/README.md

 - `~/Documents/AppName-1.9.0-release/AppName-1.9.0-release/assets`
 - `~/Documents/AppName-1.9.0-release/AppName-1.9.0-release/` depending on the application, you can find some source code here
 - `~/Documents/AppName-1.9.0-release/AppName-1.9.0-release/lib` important for when you recompile the application.
 Also, worth look into it as some devs might store some API keys here
-    - use `strings [libapp.so](http://libapp.so)` to see if there is any human redeable strings in these files
+    - use `strings libapp.so` to see if there is any human readable strings in these files
 - `~/Documents/AppName-1.9.0-release/AppName-1.9.0-release/res/values/strings.xml` here you can find some interesting strings
 - `~/Documents/AppName-1.9.0-release/AppName-1.9.0-release/smali` where the actual source code is stored.
-This files are not humanly redeable, so you shoudl use `jadx-gui`
+These files are not humanly readable, so you should use `jadx-gui`